 The agency's Service User Guide included details of information relating to advocacy services which the tenants can access if required.
-The manager also advised that two tenants had been supported to attend advocacy training at the local technical college.
+A number of tenants availed of day opportunities with a local community advocacy service.

 The agency maintained a range of quality monitoring systems to evaluate the quality of services provided, including monthly quality monitoring visits and reports which specifically ascertained and included the views of the tenants, relatives and staff.